 Knee pain is one of the most common complaints, and it can significantly affect your daily activities, whether from arthritis, overuse, or an injury.
 However, the right knee strengthening exercises for knee pain can go a long way in reducing discomfort and improving your quality of life.
 By targeting the muscles around the knee joint, these exercises help build strength, improve flexibility, and prevent further injury.
-This blog focuses on various knee strengthening exercises that can help you regain mobility and reduce pain.
+Additionally, stretching exercises increase flexibility, preventing stiffness and discomfort.
+Incorporating knee strengthening exercises into your routine can significantly reduce knee pain.

 Knee-to-Chest Stretch